bdurand/linux_process_memory/README.md

 memory.total(:gb) # => total memory used by the process in gigabytes
 ```

-This gem is specific to Linux and will raise an error if you try to use it on another platform.
+This gem is specific to Linux and will raise an error if you try to use it on a non-Linux platform.
 If you want to avoid raising an error, you can check the platform first.

 ```ruby
 if LinuxProcessMemory.supported?